itstabya/itstabya.github.io/_posts/2025-07-07-fujifilm-hof.md

     </div>
 </div>
 <div class="caption">
     This is another one of my favorites -- in fact, it's set as my desktop background.
-From the same Chain Lakes trip, right at the beginning of the hike.
+From that same Chain Lakes trip, right at the beginning of the hike.
 I love how the people look like little ants.
 </div>

 <div class="row">